arnaud-clere/MSFS_HandOnMouse/README.md

 Cheers,
 Arnaud

-## Version 1

-Initial release

-## Version 1.1
+## Smart trim

-Adds smart trim mappings making it a lot easier and faster to trim an aircraft:
+Makes it a lot easier and faster to trim an aircraft:
 - elevator/aileron trim sensitivity adapts to aircraft's IAS and design Vc to compensate higher aerodynamic forces for higher velocities
 - elevator trim automatically compensates centering elevator inputs to compensate for the absence of Force-Feedback hardware